 The AASP, Kallemeyn and Only One cases raise similar allegations as their sister cases whose antitrust allegations were rejected by the 11th Circuit.
-However, the New Jersey, Alabama and Indiana do contain one detail missing in other litigation.
+However, the Pennsylvania, Alabama and Illinois cases do contain one detail missing in other litigation.

 “Very tellingly, in Pennsylvania, a Progressive representative explained that body shops do not ‘affect pricing,’ the insurance companies get together to determine rates and new rates would probably be determined by a ‘big meeting’ scheduled for April, 2015,” AASP v.
 State Farm states.
 The same allegation appears in the other three cases.

 “This collusion is not limited to Pennsylvania,” AASP v.
 State Farm states.
 “Explicit statements made by representatives of various Defendants, including State Farm, establish the agreement by and between the Defendant insurers is national in nature, knowing and intentional.”

 Mississippi, Utah and Indiana shops had petitioned Presnell to reconsider his plan to dismiss the case, citing this allegation as new evidence that had arisen after their lawsuit.
 He declined to do so, citing both vagueness and a failure to explain why the collision repairers waited nearly a year to raise the issue.

 “These vague assertions do not add any weight to the Plaintiffs’ existing allegations,” Presnell wrote of the Progressive allegations in the Alpine motion to reconsider.

 The Eleventh Circuit upheld that decision on appeal — but only mentioned the issue of the plaintiffs’ delay in bringing the claim to the court’s attention.

 It didn’t address whether the content of the allegation was enough to deserve reconsideration.